-For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash generating units).
+For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash-flows (cash-generating unit).

-The value in use is calculated based on the estimated future cash flows expected to result from the use of the asset and eventual disposal, discounted using an appropriate noncurrent interest rate.
+The value in use is calculated based on the estimated future cash-flows expected to result from the use of the asset and eventual disposal, discounted using an appropriate noncurrent interest rate.